Can’t Buy Me Love: What Engineers Value on the Job

 Surprisingly, a bigger paycheck didn’t even crack the top 10 benefits engineers value most.
 The survey included a wide range of disciplines, from computer to civil to electrical.
 However, we’ll cover mechanical engineers’ results in a separate post.

-The survey results highlight the workplace factors that are worth more than money to engineers.
+The Engineering Better Employment report highlights the workplace factors that are worth more than money to engineers.

 Ranking the Most Important Workplace Satisfaction Drivers